Tours Education

 Scout Tours

-Mid-south scouts can earn a metal after finding the answers to Eagle Scout John Marshall’s scavenger hunt!
+Mid-south scouts can earn a medal after finding the answers to Eagle Scout John Marshall’s scavenger hunt!
 John created this scavenger hunt as a fun way for those still working up the scouting ranks to learn history and find interesting details on some of Elmwood Cemetery’s beautiful and historic markers.
 The hunt will take your troop over most of our 80 acres so bring a picnic to enjoy on our available tables afterward.
-Copies are .50 each and metals are $5.00 each.
-For more information or to obtain a copy of the scavenger hunt, please contact Linley Schmidt at 901-774-3212.
+Copies are .50 each and medals are $5.00 each.
+For more information or to obtain a copy of the scavenger hunt, please contact Kelly Sowell at 901-774-3212.